ethereum/go-ethereum/docs/_clef/Introduction.md

 `make clef`

 Once built, Clef must be initialized.
 This includes storing some data, some of which is sensitive (such as passwords, account data, signing rules etc).
-Initializing Clef takes that data and encrypts it using a user-provided password.
+Initializing Clef takes that data and encrypts it using a user-defined password.

 `clef init`